kuang-j-wei/odin-project/foundations/javascript_basics/notes.md

   * Easier to debug
   * Function itself becomes a self-explanatory comment

+* Function Expression vs Function Declaration
+  * Function expressions are only created when it's called, therefore has to be defined before its execution in the script
+  * Function expression can be accessed outside of a code block, by declaring a variable outside of the block and assign a function to that variable
+  * A conditional declaration is usually a better job for Function Expression
+  * Otherwise, Function Declaration should be the default way to define functions (functions are created at initiation)
+  * Functions are values, they can be assigned, copied, or declared in any place of the code

+* Arrow functions are simple one-liners
+  * Simply define `let sum = (a, b) => a + b;`
+  * You can even create anonymous functions like `() => alert('Hello!)`, as a function that simply alerts 'Hello!'

 ## Knowledge Check
 > What are functions useful for